MDW-94/qwasar_bootcamp_C_arc1/my_mastermind/README.md

 Based of the classic code-breaking game Mastermind, the goal is to guess the four integer secret code within 10 or a designated number of rounds.
 If a valid guess isn't correct then feedback will be provided - 'well-placed' integers are ones that are correct in value and position, 'misplaced' integers are ones that are correct in value but inocrrect in position.

+If the player finds the code, they win, and the game stops.

 >The game runs in the terminal,
 >recieving input through STDIN (the keyboard).
 >Ctrl + d (^d) has been implemented